eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_24b<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 Before requesting the issuance of a PID, the Wallet Unit SHALL verify whether the PID Provider properly registered for the issuance of PIDs.
-To do so, the Wallet Unit SHALL a) Inspect the ``providesAttestations`` member in the registration certificate of the PID Provider, if provided in the Credential Issuer Metadata per [ETSI TS 119 472-3] section 4.2.3, and verify the authenticity of the registration certificate. b) If no registration certificate is present, query the responsible Registrar for the registered value of ``providesAttestations``, using the URI in the Credential Issuer Metadata, if possible. c) If querying the Registrar is not possible, optionally inspect the ``providesAttestations`` member included in the Credential Issuer Metadata itself per [ETSI TS 119 472-3] section 4.2.3.
+To do so, the Wallet Unit SHALL inspect the `providesAttestations` member in the registration certificate of the PID Provider, provided in the Credential Issuer Metadata per [ETSI TS 119 472-3] section 4.2.3, and verify the authenticity of the registration certificate.
 If this procedure does not confirm that the PID Provider registered for the issuance of PIDs, the Wallet Unit SHALL display a warning to the User, and SHALL NOT request the issuance of a PID.

-*Note: a) The information in the ``providesAttestations``  member included in the Credential Issuer Metadata (3rd option above) is self-declared by the PID Provider.
-It is up to the Wallet Provider to decide to trust this information if the registration certificate is not available and querying the registry is not successful. b) It may be argued that this verification is superfluous, since an entity registered as a PID Provider (ISSU_24a) by definition is registered for issuing PIDs.
-However, this verification was added to ensure that Wallet Unit can use the same verification process for PIDs as for other attestations (see ISSU_34b), as well as to ensure that in the future, it is possible to distinguish between different types of PID if needed, where not all PID Providers are registered to issue all types of PID.*
+*Note: a) It may be argued that this verification is superfluous, since an entity registered as a PID Provider (ISSU_24a) by definition is registered for issuing PIDs.
+However, this verification was added to ensure that Wallet Unit can use the same verification process for PIDs as for other attestations (see ISSU_34b), as well as to ensure that in the future, it is possible to distinguish between different types of PID if needed, where not all PID Providers are registered to issue all types of PID. b) The requirement for Wallet Units to verify and validate registration certificates only applies as of 24 months after entry into force of the Regulation amending [CIR 2024/2982].*

 </div>
 </div>